ucsb-cs56/w20/_labWIP/proj03.md

    * This endpoint should be similar to the one that lists all of the users in `UsersController`.
 4. Add a view in a directory `src/main/resources/templates/locations` in a file `index.html`.
 Put in an HTML table that has appropriate headers, and that will list each location in the locations table.
 5. Add an item to the navigation menu that directs the user to the endpoint that lists locations.
+The link in the menu should say "Favorites", but it should link to `locations/index`.
 Note that at present, since there are no locations in your database, you'll have an empty list.
 But at least you should get that, and not an error.
 We'll add code to put stuff in this table in a later step.